miragejs/site/src/pages/docs/index.md

 **What if there was a better way?**

-What if you had a tool that embraced your frontend workflow, giving you everything you need to build out complete, production-ready JavaScript features without having to wait on your production API?
+What if you had a tool that embraced your frontend workflow, giving you everything you needed to build out complete, production-ready JavaScript features without having to wait on your production API?

-This is exactly why Mirage.js was created.
+That's exactly why Mirage.js was created.

 Here’s what it looks like: